9 Best Compound Miter Saws for Woodworking Projects

 • It jerks a little when it starts.
 I think it’s due to the high RPM of the blade.

-Dovaman DMS03G Sliding Miter Saw
+Dovaman DMS03G Sliding Compound Miter Saw

 Dovaman Dms03g Sliding Compound Miter Saw